 Photo by Paul Johnson Photography

 Just like any other vacation, a bachelorette party weekend needs a packing list.
 While the necessary accessories and wardrobe choices may depend on your bachelorette theme or locale, this list will make sure you have all the basics for your weekend.
-Let the IG likes roll in—here’s everything you need to pack for a bachelorette weekend.
+Let the IG likes roll in—here’s the bachelorette party packing list you need to make sure you pack everything you need for the ultimate bachelorette weekend.

-Obviously, much of your bachelorette party outfits will depend on your location and the theme, if applicable.
+Obviously, much of your bachelorette party outfits will depend on your location, activities, and the bachelorette party theme, if applicable.
 Here, though, are a few must-haves for every party style.

 Going Out Clothes: If you’re the type of girl who is all about coordination, have a conversation with your party ahead of the weekend.
 Decide on one night of the weekend for your bridal party to wear similar looks.
 If you’re wearing white, for example, ask the others to stick to black for one night out.
 You can also work ahead of time to have matching shirts or bathing suits made for the occasion.

 Dress For The Occasion: Like we said, your attire depends on your location, style, and theme.
 Make sure your bridal party is ready for whatever with the right clothes for the weekend.
-You’re not going to pack the same outfits for a Vegas weekend as you would for a relaxing spa trip.
+For example, if your plan is to be hanging poolside, you’ll want everyone to pack a bathing suit and a cover-up.
+If you’re headed to Vegas, you’re going to want to pack dressier items.
 Think ahead and come prepared.

 Photo Credit // Unsplash

 It’s a celebration after all—decorate for the occasion.
-Typically whoever plans the bachelorette party (usually the MOH) is responsible for filling the hotel room, Airbnb, or other accommodations with themed decor.
+Typically, whoever plans the bachelorette party (usually the MOH or the bridesmaids) is responsible for filling the hotel room, Airbnb, or other accommodations with themed decor.
 Visit our Wedding Shop for tons of bachelorette party decor options.